juji-io/datalevin/doc/query.md

 characteristic sets [4] in RDF research, this concept captures the defining combination of attributes for a class of entities.

 A LMDB map is used to store the `EnCla` index.
-The keys are the IDs of entity classes.
+The keys are the unique IDs of entity classes.
 The value contains the following information:

-* The set of attribute ids that define an encla.
+* The mapping of the set of attribute ids that defines an encla, to their corresponding estimated average cardinality.
 * The entity ids belonging to an encla.

 `EnCla` index takes up negligible disk space (about 0.002X larger).
 It is loaded